 2. PREVIOUS RESEARCH

 Culturally Situated Design Tools (CSDTs) [rpi.edu] are a set of educational tools developed to teach students math and computer science through the creation of virtual cultural artifacts.
-Previous research with the tools have shown them to be effective at both motivating students to use the basic functions of the tools and at teaching the basic mathematic principles associated with those functions [Eglash et al. 2006].
-One such CSDT is the Virtual Bead Loom (VBL) which is designed to teach students Cartesian coordinates, symmetry, geometry through the creation of Native American bead art in a free-play environment.
-The ease of use and visually appealing end products make it one of the most popular and successful CSDTs [Bert et el.
+Previous research with the tools has shown them to be effective at both motivating students to use the basic functions of the tools and at teaching the basic mathematic goal principles associated with those functions [Eglash et al. 2006].
+One such CSDT is the Virtual Bead Loom (VBL) which is designed to teach students Cartesian coordinates, symmetry, and geometry through the creation of Native American bead art in a free-play environment.
+The ease of use and visually appealing cultural artifacts created make it one of the most popular and successful CSDTs [Bert et el.
 2009].
-The VBL has been shown to produce positive results in teaching basic mathematical principles and students reported increased enjoyment from tool use when compared to traditional assignments [Eglash et al. 2006].
-However, students often avoided using the more complicated functions of the VBL and thus were not fully exposed to the more complex concepts the tool was designed to teach.
-The tool lacked internal motivation for students to utilize and learn these advanced functions [Boyce et al. 2010].
+The VBL has been shown to produce positive results when teaching basic mathematical principles.
+Additionally, students reported increased enjoyment from tool use when compared to traditional assignments [Eglash et al. 2006].
+However, students often avoided using the more complicated functions of the VBL and thus were not fully exposed to the more complex concepts that the tool was designed to teach.
+This was because the tool lacked internal motivation for students to utilize and learn these advanced functions [Boyce et al. 2010].

-In order to solve this an educational game framework was developed for the VBL.
-The resulting game was known as BeadLoom Game [Boyce et al. 2010].
-A game was selected because of the inherent motivational properties they posses and their potential for improving educational applications[Barnes et al. 2008; Garris et al. 2002].
-It was hypothesized that the increased motivation to explore the advanced functions of the VBL in the BeadLoom Game would result in an effective educational software that was both effective at teaching all the learning material of VBL and more fun and engaging than the VBL.
+In order to address this concern an educational game framework was developed to modify the VBL.
+The addition of game elements was chosen as a potential solution because of the inherent motivational properties games posses and their potential for games improving educational applications[Barnes et al. 2008; Garris et al. 2002].
+It was hypothesized that the increased motivation to explore the advanced functions of the VBL provided by the addition of game elements would result in improved educational software that would be both effective at teaching the same material and provide more fun and engaging content .
+The resulting game is known as BeadLoom Game [Boyce et al. 2010].

 Through a series of two experiments it was shown that BeadLoom Game did teach the advanced concepts of layering and iteration while providing stronger internal motivation and improving the replayability of the game.
-The first experiment was with a middle school summer camp that focused on CSDTs.
+The first experiment was with a middle school summer camp that focused on the usee of CSDTs.
 Although no quantitative evidence was gathered on learning gains, it did show increased motivation to use the advanced functions.
 In the second experiment with a high school summer camp, they showed statistically significant increases from pre to post test in the areas of iteration and layering after playing the game [Boyce et al, 2010].
 Unfortunately, they need not directly compare the learning gains of the tool to that of the game.
 They also did not test the learning gains of middle school students, the original target audience of VBL.

 3. SOFTWARE DESIGN